gabeweng/gabeweng.github.io/_posts/2020-06-29-fastapi-vs-flask.md

 ## Data Validation
 **Flask**
 Flask doesn't provide any input data validation feature out-of-the-box.
-It's common practice to either write your own validation logic or use libraries such as [marshmalllow](https://marshmallow.readthedocs.io/en/stable/) or [pydantic](https://pydantic-docs.helpmanual.io/).
+It's common practice to either write custom validation logic or use libraries such as [marshmalllow](https://marshmallow.readthedocs.io/en/stable/) or [pydantic](https://pydantic-docs.helpmanual.io/).

 **FastAPI:**

-FastAPI wraps pydantic into its framework and allows data validation by simply using a combination of pydantic schema and python type hints.
+FastAPI wraps pydantic into its framework and allow data validation by simply using a combination of pydantic schema and python type hints.

 ```python
 from fastapi import FastAPI